A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Governance and Community Engagement Approaches in Open LLM Projects (RQ3)

-\paragraph{Company-sponsored grassroots projects.} Company-sponsored grassroots projects differ from single company projects in that governance is more open and decentralized, while the sponsoring company typically has a big influence and in some occasions the final say.
+\paragraph{Company-sponsored grassroots projects.} Company-sponsored grassroots projects differ from single company-led projects in that governance is more open and decentralised, while the sponsoring company typically has a big influence and, on some occasions, the final say.
 A prime example is that of the BigScience Workshop.
-The project organized a community of over 1,000 volunteers from 250+ organizations into specialized working groups, though decision-making power remained concentrated with Hugging Face as the coordinating organization.
-While working groups covered areas like data, modeling, and organization, most Hugging Face employees participated, with 12-45 people working full-time on the project.
+The project organised a community of over 1,000 volunteers from 250+ organisations into specialised working groups, though decision-making power remained concentrated with Hugging Face as the coordinating organisation.
+While working groups covered areas like data, modelling, and organisation, most Hugging Face employees participated, with 12-45 people working full-time on the project.
 Only Hugging Face interacted with compute administrators, and their Chief Scientific Officer held final decision authority.
 However, this committee approach faced efficiency challenges.
-I3 from EleutherAI comments: \textit{``BigScience was done by committee and it left me with the impression that that was not a great way to govern a research project.
+I3 from EleutherAI comments: \textit{``BigScience was done by committee, and it left me with the impression that that was not a great way to govern a research project.
 It took a lot of work, a lot of time.
-Committees are very inefficient ways to reach consensus...when you're trying to kind of reach a decision that can guide the behavior of dozens of people, it is not really about finding agreement.
-It is about finding compromise.''} This experience suggests that while inclusive, committee-based governance can create coordination overhead that may limit project efficiency.
+Committees are very inefficient ways to reach consensus...when you're trying to kind of reach a decision that can guide the behaviour of dozens of people, it is not really about finding agreement.
+It is about finding compromise.''} This experience suggests that, while inclusive, committee-based governance can create coordination overhead that may limit project efficiency.